 Once we sign the final deal, you'll start working with your mortgage lender to close the loan.

 If you've been pre-qualified, this won't take long at all.
 However, you need to stay in close contact with your lender.

 And I'll care for all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of taking your loan application.

-The estimate is based on the loan amount, and RESPA requirements require that it has to involve all closing costs and fall within a strict range of accuracy.
-I'll review the estimate and let you know if it all looks okay.
+The estimate depends on the loan amount, and RESPA requirements mandate that it has to contain all closing costs and be within a strict range of accuracy.
+I'll examine the estimate and let you know if everything looks good.

-Then we'll close on your home.
-This will most often happen at a title company or escrow office and is often a smooth and easygoing affair.
+Then it's time to close on your house.
+This will probably happen at a title company or escrow office and will likely be a smooth and relaxing occasion.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you have any questions, just call me at (508) 533-6100 or e-mail me at .
+And if you need anything or have any questions, simply call me at (508) 533-6100 or e-mail me at .